 Basically, UWP allows developers to create applications that can run on many different Microsoft-owned platforms.
 This means that your software will be able to run on multiple devices.
 This is made possible by a special algorithm for Windows application development.

 UWP framework is highly scalable.
-If you had built an application for desktop, the framework will make it possible to scale it for mobile devices.
+If you had built an application for desktops, the framework will make it possible to scale it for mobile devices.
 The app will be able to run smoothly on mobile, tablets, and even on Xbox.
 It is a framework that has greatly improved the functionality of Visual Studio.

 Cocoa is a native framework for native macOS development.
 It is an object-oriented framework for building a user interface for macOS, iOS, and tvOS.
-It not only adds the functionality of the UI but also makes the interface more entertaining.
+It not only adds to the functionality of the UI but also makes the interface more entertaining.

 With the Cocoa framework, you can add the animation feature, graphic control element, and gesture recognition features into a desktop application.
 All the development tools for Cocoa are provided by Apple.
 When it comes to writing codes, the framework can be used with Python, Perl, and Ruby languages.
 To use these languages, you will need bridges such as PyObjC, PasCocoa, and RubyCocoa.
 The cocoa framework will help you to stick to the strict guidelines of Apple.

 4. Electron Js